-Amortized cost financial assets include deposits in bank, other investments, and receivables.
+Amortized cost financial assets include deposits in bank, other investment, and receivables.

-Deposits in bank include deposits held at call with a bank and short-term highly liquid investments with original maturities of three months or less from the date of acquisition which are considered as cash equivalents.
-Other investments consist of short-term deposits with a term of more than 90 days from the date of acquisition.
-Receivables consist mainly of interest receivable, due from brokers, dividend receivable, and capital shares receivable.
+Deposits in bank include deposits held at call with a bank and short-term highly liquid investments with maturities of three months or less from the date of acquisition and are considered as cash equivalents.
+Other investment consists of short-term deposit with a term of more than 90 days from the date of acquisition.
+Receivables consist of interest receivable.